YosysHQ/riscv-formal/docs/source/csrs.rst

 that are outlined here.

-Most importantly, for RV64 processors in RV32 mode, the values output via RVFI are still following RV64 CSR encondings, including some of the information that is not available through the RV32 ISA, such as SXL and UXL in ``mstatus``.
+Most importantly, for RV64 processors in RV32 mode, the values output via RVFI are still following RV64 CSR encodings, including some of the information that is not available through the RV32 ISA, such as SXL and UXL in ``mstatus``.

-Counters are always output as singe 64-bit wide CSRs even on RV32 targets.
+Counters are always output as single 64-bit wide CSRs even on RV32 targets.

 M-mode CSRs